do-community/OSS-2022-Getting-Started-With-Kubernetes/README.md

 1. Review and Conclusion

 ### Promo Code
 In this workshop, you will spin up a [DigitalOcean Managed Kubernetes Cluster](https://www.digitalocean.com/products/kubernetes).
 You will get a $100 credit for this workshop, and in order to [redeem the credit](https://docs.digitalocean.com/products/billing/promo-codes/), you will need a DigitalOcean Account.
+The promo code is `OpenSourceSummit22`.

 **Note:**
 If you have an existing DigitalOcean account that has already used a promo code, we will have to manually add the credits to your account.
 There are three ways to handle this at the session: